Late Middle Ages: History

 The limits of Christian Europe were still being defined in the 14th and 15th centuries.
-While the Grand Duchy of Moscow was beginning to repel the Mongols, and the Iberian kingdoms were completed the Reconquista of the peninsula and turning their attention outward, the Balkans fell under the dominance of the Ottoman Empire.
+While the Grand Duchy of Moscow was beginning to repel the Mongols, and the Iberian kingdoms were completing the Reconquista of the peninsula and turning their attention outward, the Balkans fell under the dominance of the Ottoman Empire.
 (Note: For references, see below.)
 Meanwhile, the remaining nations of the continent were locked in almost constant international or internal conflict.

-The situation gradually led to the consolidation of central authority and the emergence of the nation state.
+This prolonged instability, along with the decline of feudalism, growing royal bureaucracies, and the printing press's role in standardizing vernacular languages, gradually led to the consolidation of central authority and the emergence of the nation state.
 The financial demands of war necessitated higher levels of taxation, resulting in the emergence of representative bodies – most notably the English Parliament.
 The growth of secular authority was further aided by the decline of the papacy with the Western Schism and the coming of the Protestant Reformation.

 Northern Europe

-After the failed union of Sweden and Norway of 1319–1365, the pan-Scandinavian Kalmar Union was instituted in 1397.
-The Swedes were reluctant members of the Danish-dominated union from the start.
+After the failed union of Sweden and Norway of 1319–1365, the pan-Scandinavian Kalmar Union, that also included Denmark, was instituted in 1397.
+The Swedes were reluctant members of the union from the start.
 In an attempt to subdue the Swedes, King Christian II of Denmark had large numbers of the Swedish aristocracy killed in the Stockholm Bloodbath of 1520.
 Yet this measure only led to further hostilities, and Sweden broke away for good in 1523.
 Norway, on the other hand, became an inferior party of the union and remained united with Denmark until 1814.

 Iceland benefited from its relative isolation and was the last Scandinavian country to be struck by the Black Death.
 Meanwhile, the Norse colony in Greenland died out, probably under extreme weather conditions in the 15th century.
 These conditions might have been the effect of the Little Ice Age.